uchicago-dsi/debit-scrapers/services/extract/README.md

 ### Entrypoints

-The service's Makefile provides simple entrypoints for running the application locally as a Docker Compose application.
+The service's Makefile provides simple entrypoints for running the application locally as a Docker container or as a network of Docker Compose services.
 A few pointers:

 - All of the commands listed below must be run directly under the current directory.